What are Milia?

 3. Exfoliating Products (Salicylic/Glycolic Acid)

 Using exfoliating products can help regulate skin cell turnover.
-It’s a great way to prevent more milia from forming because it makes sure excess keratin flakes don’t build up.
+It’s a great way to prevent more milia from forming because it ensures excess keratin flakes don’t build up.

-The two types of exfoliants are beta hydroxy acids (BHA) and alpha hydroxy acids (AHA).
+The two exfoliants are beta hydroxy acids (BHA) and alpha hydroxy acids (AHA).

 Some commonly used forms of BHAs include: